The Choice to Flip

 As a reminder, you get stuck in reacting when your autonomic nervous system takes control and you slip into unconscious and automatic habits - and this becomes your default way of handling challenges.

-- parasympathetic (rest and digest)
+- responsive: parasympathetic / ventral vagal (rest and digest)

 So you can build resilience and willpower